 Asking questions and even questioning care decisions is a form of collaboration.
 After all, nobody knows your child as well as you do.
 And a clinician that invites your questions has a team mentality.

-“Healthcare works better when its two or more people thinking through the problem instead of a clinician saying, ‘This is what we’re going to do,’” says Dr. Moore.
+“Healthcare works better when it’s two or more people thinking through the problem instead of a clinician saying, ‘This is what we’re going to do,’” says Dr. Moore.
 “You are part of the treatment team, too.”

 Some of your healthcare experience happens outside the office visit.
 From insurance to billing to medical records, how smooth is the whole process?
 Has the practice taken time to make things efficient for you?
 That’s a definite green flag.